kafka-ops/julie/README.md

 ## The motivation

-A typical question many teams face when building, or growing, an Apache Kafka infrastructure is how to manage topics, configuration, metadata, ACLs, etc in a more automated way to provide their teams with the most autonomy possible while reducing the time involved in this administrative tasks.
+One of the typical questions while building an Apache Kafka infrastructure is how to handle topics, configurations and the required permissions to use them (Access Control List).

-The Topology Builder for Apache Kafka, in close collaboration with Git and CI/CD, (Jenkins, etc) is here to help you build it.
+The Julie Ops cli, in close collaboration with git and Jenkins (CI/CD) is here to help you setup an organised and automated way of managing your Kafka Cluster.

 ## Where's the docs?